CNA salary state by state [Updated September 2025]

 CNAs who work non-standard hours, such as nights, weekends, or holidays, typically make more money than their counterparts working day shifts Monday through Friday.

-Nursing assistants can take advantage of these shift differentials to make the same amount of money working fewer hours.
-This can be especially beneficial for CNAs who are pursuing higher studies.
+Nursing assistants can take advantage of these shift differentials to make the same amount of money or even higher CNA wages working fewer hours.

 Picking up PRN shifts

-Another smart financial move is to pick up PRN or per diem jobs for nursing assistants.
+Another smart financial move is to pick up PRN jobs for nursing assistants.

 Working per diem has many advantages besides significantly higher hourly rates.